 The AI agent landscape has undergone a dramatic consolidation in 2026.
-What was once a fragmented ecosystem of experimental libraries has crystallized into four major contending frameworks, each backed by a hyperscaler or a frontier lab.
-If you are building agentic workflows today, your real choice comes down to Claude Agent SDK (Anthropic), Strands Agents (AWS), LangGraph (LangChain), and OpenAI Agents SDK (OpenAI).
+What was once a fragmented ecosystem of experimental libraries has crystallized into six major frameworks dominating the developer selection landscape, each backed by a hyperscaler, a frontier lab, or a thriving open-source community.
+If you are building agentic workflows today, your real choice comes down to Claude Agent SDK (Anthropic), Strands Agents (AWS), LangGraph (LangChain), and OpenAI Agents SDK (OpenAI), alongside the steadily evolving CrewAI and AG2 — the community fork that gave AutoGen a second life.

-This article provides a rigorous, code-grounded comparison of all four.
+This article provides a rigorous, code-grounded comparison of all six.
 We will dissect their architectural models, evaluate state management and tool use patterns, compare multi-agent orchestration capabilities, and ultimately help you decide which framework fits your production requirements.
 If you are new to agent development, consider reading our AI Agent Development Complete Guide first.

 The 2026 Agent Framework Landscape

 Before 2025, the agent space was defined by LangChain and a handful of research-oriented projects like AutoGen and CrewAI.
 The past eighteen months changed everything.
 Anthropic shipped a general-purpose Agent SDK extracted from Claude Code.
 AWS open-sourced Strands Agents, a model-driven framework deeply integrated with Amazon Bedrock.
 OpenAI evolved its experimental Swarm project into a production-grade Agents SDK with sandbox execution and a harness system.
 And LangGraph matured into a durable execution engine with first-class human-in-the-loop support.
+Meanwhile, CrewAI reached version 1.14 with A2A protocol support and enterprise features, while AG2 emerged as the community-driven successor to Microsoft's now-maintained-mode AutoGen, introducing event-driven architecture and async message passing.

 Each framework reflects a fundamentally different philosophy about what an agent should be and how much control the developer should retain.
 Understanding these philosophies is the key to making the right choice.